 - 141. Under specific conditions, paragraph 2 of Article 9 obliges one Contracting State (State A) to make a correlative adjustment with respect to a State A enterprise where the other Contracting State (State B) has made a transfer pricing adjustment with respect to a related State B enterprise.
-Where paragraph 3 of Article 9 applies, however, State A no longer has an obligation to make such an adjustment with respect to the State A enterprise. - 142.
-Paragraph 3 of Article 9 does not technically preclude access to MAP but merely removes the requirement that State A make an appropriate correlative adjustment when the conditions of the paragraph are met.
+Where paragraph 3 of Article 9 applies, however, State A no longer has an obligation to make such an adjustment with respect to the State A enterprise and the taxpayer may not initiate the mutual agreement procedure under Article 25, paragraph 1 in order to request such corresponding adjustment.
+However, the taxpayer may initiate the mutual agreement procedure where the taxpayer considers that all the conditions provided for in paragraph 3 are not met or that the adjustment of profits is not in accordance with paragraph 1. - 142.
 State A may determine in particular circumstances that it is appropriate to consider providing MAP relief even in a case where paragraph 3 applies.
 Consistent with the Commentary on Article 25 noted above, many countries would consider the provision of such relief to be within the scope of, and authorized generally by, Article 25.
-Paragraph 9 of the Commentary on Article 9 states that Member countries may consider the double penalties that apply in Article 9(3) cases to be too harsh, a factor that could make them consider MAP access potentially appropriate.
+Paragraph 8 of the Commentary on Article 9 states that Member countries may consider the double penalties that apply in Article 9(3) cases to be too harsh, a factor that could make them consider MAP access potentially appropriate.
 In any case, this paragraph of the Commentary on Article 9 also notes that these cases "are likely to be exceptional and there would be no application of [Article 9(3)] in a routine manner". - 143.
 In practice, some competent authorities have refused to provide relief where the adjustment underlying a taxpayer's MAP request is based upon an anti-avoidance provision in their countries' domestic laws (for example, a thin capitalisation provision) even where a tax convention does not provide expressly that MAP assistance will not be provided in such circumstances.
 If such cases are accepted for MAP consideration, these competent authorities may do no more than forward the cases to the other competent authority, which may then provide correlative relief at its discretion. - 144.
 This approach may likely not lead to a satisfactory resolution.
-Moreover, even where a tax treaty specifically provides for the application of a Contracting State's anti-avoidance provisions, Contracting States should carefully examine whether their application in a particular case is in conflict with other provisions of the relevant tax treaty. - 145.
-Competent authorities may also decide not to accept a taxpayer's MAP request (or not to provide relief) for other policy reasons, or because a tax administration would like a judicial precedent with respect to a specific issue.
+Moreover, even where a tax treaty specifically provides for the application of a Contracting State's anti-avoidance provisions, Contracting States should carefully examine whether their application in a particular case is in conflict with other provisions of the relevant tax treaty.